risooonho/ue4-ssc/README.md

 FAQ: Why is nothing updated?

 Due to my work on two different projects, all my developing time is floating into these two things.
-But on the bright side, the camera was updated in the process a lot and as soon as i have time, at the latest at end if july, this plugin will be updated and a lot of buggy functions, more features and cleaner code will be pushed into this plugin.
+But on the bright side, the camera was updated in the process a lot and as soon as i have time, at the latest at end if ~july~ hopefully someday soon, this plugin will be updated and a lot of buggy functions, more features and cleaner code will be pushed into this plugin.

 Things in place:
 * Most of camera starting settings